Silvyre/Loyalty-Commerce-Platform/documentation/app/documents/lp-reference.md

 ## Call Authorization

-We recommend using with Basic Auth (an encrypted username/password pair) to authorize calls from the LCP.
+We recommend using Basic Auth (an encrypted username/password pair) to authorize calls from the LCP.

 ## Single Sign On (SSO)